pmason314/PyPulley/{{ cookiecutter.project_slug }}/README.md

 # {{cookiecutter.project_name}}

+## Using this package template (delete me)
+Run sh ./FIRST_TIME_SETUP.sh
+Make initial commit
+Edit this README

 ## What is it?
 Fill in an introduction and description of your package here!

-## Using the tools in this package template (delete me)

 ### Virtual environment and package installation
 poetry
 poetry-dotenv-plugin
 .env file
 ### Linting
-flake8
-flake8-docstrings
+ruff

 ### Formatting
 black
 blacken-docs
-isort

 ### Testing
 pytest